- The episode where Urkel builds an atom bomb and detonates it.

 - "The Looney Bin" finds Steve and Carl trapped in the school's old bomb shelter with janitor Alfred Looney.
 It's French.
 What's worse, they're trapped over a three-day weekend, meaning ostensibly, no one will find them until Tuesday.
 Ever-optimistic, Steve and Loonay decide to pass the time singing show tunes.
 They urge the increasingly angry Carl to join in, who does, with this:

 - During the episode "Boom," Lt.
 Murtaugh decided Carl needed to lose weight, so he ordered him to work out on a specialized treadmill.
-It turns out that Nitro Newton, the Boston Bomber, planted a bomb inside said treadmill, thinking the person using it was Murtaugh.
+It turns out that Nitro Newton, the Boston Bomber, planted a bomb inside said treadmill, thinking the person using it was Murtaugh (who had previously stopped him).
 Carl alerts the entire police gym to the danger; except for a female cop named Krowolski, they all run like heck.
 Carl tells Krowolski to call the bomb squad; she offers to get Lt.
 Murtaugh as well.
 To this, Carl says, "Krowolski, if this bomb goes off it'll kill anybody who's in the room with me!
 Get him in here!"

 - While a little bit of Harsher in Hindsight within the episode after revealing why Carl is in such a bad mood, his complaining about Eddie putting things off until "tomorrow" is hilariously delivered.